 There are different arrangements in place for funding for a lawyer to act for you in relation to some matters, see below.

-For those unable to use our OLS Portal, an Application for Legal Aid Form (PDF, 1.9 MB) is available to download and complete.
+Please be advised of the following methods to apply for Legal Aid: An Application for Legal Aid Form (PDF, 1.9 MB) is available to download and complete.
 This form and supporting documentation should be emailed to lsc.correspondence@lsc.sa.gov.au

 If legal aid is granted, you will have to pay a contribution towards your legal costs.
 All successful applicants must pay a contribution to their legal aid.
 The minimum contribution for a grant of aid is $70 for family law matters and $50 for all other matters, but it can be more depending on your finances.